MeakNoName/MeakNoName/README.md

 - 👋 Hi, I’m @Cosimo
-- 👀 I’m interested in PROGRAMMING, ETHICAL HACKING
+- 👀 I’m majoring in PROGRAMMING, Blackhat hacking, and governmental/financial hacking
-- 🌱 I’m currently learning LUA,C#,Python,C,C++,JAVA,PHP,GO,RUBY
+- 🌱 I know how to code in these languages LUA,C#,Python,C,C++,JAVA,PHP,GO,RUBY
-- 💞️ I’m looking to collaborate on a website or a game.
+- 💞️ I’m looking to collaborate on any project name it
-- 📫 How to reach me on discord or here at github my discord : 𝔐𝔞𝔵𝔦𝔪𝔦𝔩𝔩𝔦𝔞𝔫#0666
+- 📫 How to reach me on discord or here at github my instagram : egoistical